IRS Tax Reform Updates Under the TCJA: Here’s What to Expect

 The IRS is working on implementing changes from the Tax Cuts and Jobs Act (TCJA).
 Here are some of the major IRS tax reform updates you can expect.

 New Qualified Business Income (QBI) Deduction Worksheet

 One of the most exciting IRS tax reform changes is the anticipation of a new worksheet for taxpayers to calculate the qualified business income (QBI) deduction.
 Qualifying self-employed taxpayers, partners, and S corporation shareholders will use this worksheet to claim a QBI deduction on their tax returns.

 If you’re in this group, learn more about the IRS guidance for the qualified business income deduction and work with your tax preparer to determine if you should make any changes to your estimated tax payments.

 Updated IRS Tax Withholding Forms

 Under the TCJA, most people will pay lower taxes, but some will pay higher taxes.
 This TCJA change means employers are generally withholding federal income taxes from paychecks at lower rates than in previous years.

 Employees use Form W-4 to tell their employers how much to withhold from their paycheck.
 The IRS updated Form W-4 in 2018 to reflect the TCJA changes, but you are not required to submit a new one.

 However, tax preparers recommend you use a withholding calculator to determine if you need to give your employer an updated Form W-4.
-H&R Block’s calculator will help you estimate your tax refund and tax reform impact.
-The IRS withholding calculator is another online option.
+H&R Block’s calculator will help you estimate your tax refund, or the IRS withholding calculator is another online option.
 Your tax preparer can also help you determine if you need to give your employer an updated Form W-4 or start making estimated tax payments.

 You are most likely to need to increase your withholding if your children are age 17 or older, you usually itemized deductions in the past, or you don’t have any children or other dependents.